beaumanvienna/marley/README.md

 https://github.com/beaumanvienna/marley

-Marley is a suite of console emulators plus a launcher app.
+Marley is a bundle of console emulators plus a launcher app for Linux.
 The project is comprised of Mednafen, Dolphin, Mupen64plus, PPSSPP, and PCSX2.
 Marley's launcher interface is designed to be used with